Hepatitis B Screening

 Peginterferon alfa-2a, entecavir, and tenofovir are currently the preferred drugs for first-line, long-term treatment.
 They have shown better results and less likelihood for drug resistance than the other approved medications.

-Serious Side Effects of Entecavir and Tenofovir.
-Patients who take entecavir or tenofovir (or a similar antiviral drug) should be aware that:
+Serious Side Effects of Entecavir and Tenofovir: People who take entecavir or tenofovir (or a similar antiviral drug) should be aware that:

-- Stopping the drug can increase the risk for severe and sudden worsening of hepatitis B. Patients who discontinue drug therapy should be closely monitored for several months after stopping treatment.
+- Stopping the drug can increase the risk for severe and sudden worsening symptoms of hepatitis B. People who discontinue drug therapy should be closely monitored for several months after stopping treatment.
 In some cases, drug treatment may need to be reinstated.

 - Lactic acidosis (buildup of acid in the blood) is a serious complication of these drugs.
 Signs and symptoms of lactic acidosis include feeling extremely tired, unusual muscle pain, difficulty breathing, stomach pain with nausea and vomiting, feeling cold (especially in the arms and legs), feeling dizzy or light-headed, or a fast or irregular heartbeat.
-Immediately contact your doctor if you experience these symptoms.
+Immediately contact your health care provider if you experience these symptoms.

 - Kidney damage (nephrotoxicity) may occur, particularly in people who already have kidney problems.